 PLEASE NOTE that the Township does not offer a service to pick up or otherwise deal with nuisance or injured wildlife on private property.
 In cases where there is a direct and immediate threat to human life, we suggest that residents contact the Police.
 Otherwise, if the wildlife is not moving along on its own or you desire to have it removed, you may wish to contact a private, local wildlife control service.

 In addition, you may contact the Ministry of Natural Resources at 1-800-667-1940 for more information on how to deal with wildlife on your property.
-As well, Canada Federation of Humane Societies has a series of "Living with Urban Wildlife" factsheets.
+As well, The Ontario SPCA and Humane Society has a series of "Living with Urban Wildlife" factsheets.
 These factsheets provide general information about urban wildlife, how to prevent conflict with them and what to do when problems arise.
 You can also obtain a brochure from the Township Office.

 In response to inquiries about the increased presence of coyotes within the county of Oxford, an information package has been developed for all residents.
 Although the main focus is towards rural properties, there are also some tips for urban homeowners and how to ensure that your property is not attracting this type of wildlife.